gposingway/Listeningway/README.md

 - When you change a setting in the overlay (such as the audio analysis toggle), it is saved to the .ini file and the struct is updated atomically.
 - You can also edit the .ini file manually and restart the game/addon to apply changes.
 - The `AudioAnalysisConfig` struct is used to pass settings to the analysis and capture modules, ensuring all tunables are grouped and consistent.
-- Legacy global variables have been removed; all tunables are now accessed via the settings struct.
+- Legacy global variables have been removed; all tunables are accessed via the settings struct.

 **Example .ini entries:**
 ```